 While some may speak to the contrary, personality traits can, to some degree, be changed.
-Personality traits like being outgoing for example are a little more plastic, meaning that a person could be aware that they are outgoing and that is unlikely but could change over time.
+For example, personality traits like being outgoing are a little more plastic, meaning that a person could be aware that they are outgoing, which is unlikely but could change over time.
 But personality disorders, on the other hand, are more established.

 - Having Empathy Vs. A Self-Centered Point Of View

-Stepping into another person’s shoes is pretty tricky for people living with PDs.
-People with personality disorders basically cannot see the world from other people’s perspectives.
+Stepping into another person’s shoes is tricky for people with PDs.
+People with personality disorders cannot see the world from other people’s perspectives.
 This can be confusing for people struggling with these disorders.

 - Having One Isolated Trait Vs. A Group Of Traits

 You may have one or two familiar traits that share diagnostic criteria with a PD, but that’s not enough to indicate a disorder.
-Personality Disorders include a specific set of traits that show up together in someone’s personality.
-To make sure that PDs are correctly diagnosed, professionals look for these traits and how they show up in social situations.
-They will look for the clusters of traits that are pervasive and harmful to successfully maneuvering interpersonal situations, work stressors, and family crises.
-For example, it’s one thing to share a feeling of superiority and another to have a cluster of traits that make handling social interactions next to impossible.
+Personality Disorders include a specific set of characteristics that show up together in someone’s personality.
+To ensure that PDs are correctly diagnosed, professionals look for these traits and how they appear in social situations.
+They will look for the clusters of characteristics that are pervasive and harmful to successfully maneuvering interpersonal problems, work stressors, and family crises.
+For example, it’s one thing to share a feeling of superiority and another to have a cluster of traits that make handling social interactions impossible.